CalebRProjects/2025-26NBAProjects/jarenjacksonjr_rebound-vs-stocks-quick-analysis/README.md

 - Place his rebounding alongside similarly sized peers using REB/36 to determine whether his weakness on the glass is stylistic, situational, or structural.

 3. Translate player traits into roster rules.
-- Use lineup evidence—particularly JJJ with and without Zach Edey—to clarify what Memphis would need at center and on the perimeter if JJJ is the franchise’s long-term defensive anchor.
+- Use lineup evidence, particularly JJJ with and without Zach Edey, to clarify what Memphis would need at center and on the perimeter if JJJ is the franchise’s long-term defensive anchor.

 # Method & Data